firejoust/mineflayer-physics/README.md

 - Simulate a player's trajectory over a period of time (ticks)
 - (WIP) Calculate the ideal trajectory for a player using pathfinding (simulated control states)
 #### Notes
-This plugin will inject a new property named `lastState` into all entities (players only)
+This plugin will inject a new property named `lastState` into all entities

-(updated per tick)
+(players only, updated per tick)
 ### API
 #### Types
 ```js